-(Paradise: Love was picked up for distribution by Strand Releasing and opens theatrically on Friday, April 26, 2013.
-It premiered at the 2012 Cannes Film Festival and also screened at the 2012 AFI Fest, when this review was first published.)
+(Paradise: Love is now available on DVD through Strand Releasing.
+It opened theatrically on Friday, April 26, 2013.
+It world premiered at the 2012 Cannes Film Festival and also screened at the 2012 AFI Fest, when this review was first published.)

 The film opens with close ups of a group of adults with mental disabilities slamming into each other in bumper cars, supervised by a heavyset, middle aged blond woman standing in front of a painted tropical beach mural.
 It serves as a sort of overture, introducing in a brutally abstract way the themes of Paradise: Love.